 The Metropolitan Council and TAB have determined that the TIP conforms to the broad intentions of the CAAA and to the specific requirements of the final transportation conformity rules (EPA's 40 CFR PARTS 51 and 93).
 The TIP emissions analysis, using the latest available planning assumptions and other supporting documentation, shows that the TIP will not result in violations of National Ambient Air Quality Standards for carbon monoxide.
 The 1996 motor vehicle emissions budget was revised in a 2005 amendment to the SIP.
 The TIP is fiscally constrained, and comes from the conforming metropolitan long range transportation plan.
 Interagency consultation and public participation processes specified in the EPA rule and in the Transportation Policy Plan were followed in the development of the TIP and the conformity analysis.
-The new federal transportation legislation SAFETEA-LU revises some requirements for long-range plans and TIPs, including air quality conformity and public participation requirements.
-The Metropolitan Council is revisiting its policies and processes in light of this new direction and will have a revised policy in place prior to the development of the 2011-2014 TIP.
 A detailed description of the conformity analysis is found in Appendix B.